JeanFabry/JeanFabry/README.md

 ### Hi there, I'm Jean 👋 👨‍💻.

-I'm a software developer currently working as a consultant @Leroy&Partners, in Brussels, Belgium.
+I'm a software developer currently working @Synapsis-Group, in Brussels, Belgium.
 I'ostly working with Flutter/Dart, React.js/Javascript and .Net core/C#.

 I love to learn about new technologies in a general fashion 🤘.
 Feel free to get in touch !